iamprim0rdial/cyber-security-notes/bash scripting.md

 # Bash Scripting
 Bash scripting is very useful for automate the everyday task in Linux.
 It has little bit complex syntax.
 It start with a shebang.
 Wait what is Shebang 😲 ?
 lemme tell you 😌, Some Blah Blah stuff!
 Shebang is a combination of bash # and bang ! followed by the bash shell path.
 This is the first line of the script.
 Shebang tells the shell to execute it via bash shell.

 **#!/bin/bash** <-- shebang line

----

-## Bash Scripting :
-Every script name end with **.sh** extension. it is considered as good practice to write a simple name of script according to the work .

-- **Note:** Don’t forget to give executable permission to user simply by typing chmod u+x <filename.sh>
+Every script name end with **.sh** extension, example: **filename.sh** . it is considered as good practice to write a simple name of script according to the work. **Note:** Don’t forget to give executable permission to user simply by typing chmod u+x filename.sh

+to execute the script we will use this command  ./filename.sh

 ## Keywords
 - **echo** keyword is use to display the message